 Basic EPS is computed by dividing net income or loss by the weighted average common shares outstanding during a period, including shares weighted related to vested Restricted Stock Units ("RSUs") (see Note 14).
 Diluted EPS is based on the treasury stock method and computed based on the same number of shares used in the basic share calculation and includes the effect from potential issuance of common stock, such as shares issuable pursuant to the exercise of stock options and stock warrants, assuming the exercise of all in-the-money stock options and warrants.
 Common stock equivalents are excluded from the computation where their inclusion would be anti-dilutive.
-No such adjustments were made for 2016 as the Company reported a net loss for the three month period, and including the effects of 1.3 million common stock equivalents in the diluted EPS calculation would have been antidilutive.
-The weighted-average common shares outstanding (diluted) computation is not impacted during any period where the exercise price of a stock option is greater than the average market price.
-There were 716 thousand non-dilutive equity awards outstanding at March 31, 2015 that are not included in the period's weighted-average common shares outstanding (diluted) computation.
+No such adjustments were made for 2016 and 2015 as the Company reported a net loss for both the six month and three month periods ending June 30 and including the effects of 1.3 million and 1.0 million common stock equivalents from those periods in the diluted EPS calculations would have been antidilutive.